STUDY JAPANESE ONLINE WITH NATIVES HERE

 Plum - get to know ume, the Japanese plum, and its variations

-Umeboshi has been used since time of the samurai to combat fatigue after battles due to salt and citric acid content among other factors.
-It has common usage to compose culinary dishes for flavor presentation.
-And in addition it can be served with the drink called shochu and hot water.
+Umeboshi has been used since the samurai era to combat fatigue after battles due to its salt and citric acid content among other factors.
+It is commonly used to compose culinary dishes for flavor and presentation.
+Additionally, it can be served with the beverage called shochu and hot water.

 In the United States and Australia, the fruit is canned and consumed at snack time.
 In Japan eating umeboshi corresponds to the English expression “an apple a day”.
 Children's candy stores sometimes have the option of karikari ume, or pre-packaged, crispy pickled ume, and dry umeboshi.